-The thick layer of Lower Ordowician limestone near Wulong is criscrossed by cave labyrinths.
+The thick layer of Lower Ordovician limestone near Wulong is crisscrossed by cave labyrinths.
 This limestone in some areas is covered with Paleozoic sandstone, helping to preserve it from erosion.

 Cave of two kings

 Cave starts in the south-western side of the 195 m deep Niubizi tiankeng.
 The enormous cave has a huge mass of air inside and has its own climate.
 These clouds appear also in Niubizi tiankeng.
 In fact, these clouds serve for weather forecast – when in tiankeng appears fog, soon will come rain.

 Cave reaches also Qingkou tiankeng – gargantuan sinkhole created by several waterfalls, which still fall into this 295 m deep sinkhole.
 The largest passage – Tiankeng Express – here starts from the exotic ecosystem in the bottom of tiankeng.